-- HELP INCORPORATE migrants into local parishes (e.g., Europe, where providing full pastoral care, autonomous from local parishes, would certainly be opposed by Bishops)
+- HELP INCORPORATE migrants into local parishes (e.g., Europe, where removing Filipinos from local parishes and providing full pastoral care for them, autonomous from local parishes, would certainly be opposed by Bishops)

 - LEARNING BEST PRACTICES OF INCORPORATION where migrants are fully incorporated and are even members or leaders of all Parish and Diocesan Ministries (e.g., US, Canada, Australia).

-- ASSIST LOCAL DIOCESES INCORPORATE THE OFW’S. This is a challenge for Dioceses abroad, as they do not usually have a grasp of our culture and religious practices.
-The Personal Prelature will also assure us of continued Filipino practices (Simbang Gabi, Santo Niño, Marian Devotions, etc.) – this time as activities of local Parishes and not just of Filipino groups.
+- ASSIST LOCAL PARISH PRIESTS INCORPORATE THE OFW’S. Many Dioceses abroad do not usually have a grasp of our culture and religious practices, hence they do not really know how to incorporate our migrants into the local parishes.
+In many cases, Filipino migrants are given by the parish Priest full use of the church building for Filipino Masses and other activities, but almost never interact with the local parishioners.
+The Personal Prelature can help the local (non-Filipino) parish Priests understand and receive the Filipinos, not at the sidelines, but into the mainstream local parish.
+This will also assure us of continued Filipino practices (Simbang Gabi, Santo Niño, Marian Devotions, etc.) – this time as activities of local Parishes and not just of Filipino groups.

-B. A PERSONAL PRELATURE IS THE PROPER CONFIGURATION AND NOT AN ORDINARIATE OR PERSONAL DIOCESE BECAUSE:
+B. A PERSONAL PRELATURE IS THE PROPER CONFIGURATION AND NOT AN ORDINARIATE, APOSTOLIC VICARIATE OR PERSONAL DIOCESE BECAUSE:

-- Ordinariates (Military, former Anglicans) and personal dioceses (certain rites) provide all pastoral care independent of the local Parishes.
-This would definitely and totally be unacceptable to Bishops abroad, who already have dwindling Church attendance from locals, and would never want the Filipinos to leave their normal parishes and tranfer to the Ordinariate or Personal Diocese.
+- Ordinariates (Military, former Anglicans), Apostolic Vicariates and personal dioceses (certain rites) provide all pastoral care independent of the local Parishes.
+This would definitely and totally be unacceptable to Bishops abroad, who already have dwindling Church attendance from locals, and would never want the Filipinos to leave their normal parishes and tranfer to the Ordinariate, Apostolic Vicariate or Personal Diocese.

 - The figure of a Personal Prelature on the other hand is very flexible and can focus on very specific roles only (without having to provide all pastoral ministries unless necessary).
 Its goal is to eventually incorporate the OFW’s (perhaps this will take long yet in the Middle East) and not to keep Filipinos separated.
 This does not mean that the Personal Prelature would eventually be left with nothing to do, as there will always be new migrants; and besides, we are only reaching perhaps at most some 5% of migrants, so there are still 95% who can be reached.